dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/lancedb.md

 pip install "dlt[lancedb]"
 ```

-the lancedb extra only installs `dlt` and `lancedb`.
+The lancedb extra only installs `dlt` and `lancedb`.
 You will need to install your model provider's SDK.

-You can find which libraries you need to also referring to the [LanceDB docs](https://lancedb.github.io/lancedb/embeddings/default_embedding_functions/).
+You can find which libraries you need by also referring to the [LanceDB docs](https://lancedb.github.io/lancedb/embeddings/default_embedding_functions/).

 ### Configure the destination